-Throughout the WHP AP course, you'll encounter a variety of primary source collections that give you multiple chances to practice applying your sourcing skills.
-While the WHP AP course has a practice progression devoted entirely to sourcing, those activities are detailed and ask you to engage in thorough sourcing related to historical context, audience, purpose, point of view, and overall significance for a specific document.
+Throughout the WHP course, you'll encounter a variety of primary source collections that give you multiple chances to practice applying your sourcing skills.
+While the WHP course has a practice progression devoted entirely to sourcing, those activities are detailed and ask you to engage in thorough sourcing related to historical context, audience, purpose, point of view, and overall significance for a specific document.
 That kind of in-depth sourcing is a vital skill, but in certain situations, you'll need to be able to source more quickly.
-To meet this need, you'll use the WHP AP Quick-Sourcing Tool for the sourcing collections.
-The Quick-Sourcing Tool and the process for using it-specifically designed for unpacking document collections-is introduced here and will help you be successful on both the SAQ and DBQ portions of the AP® World History: Modern exam.
+To meet this need, you'll use the WHP Quick-Sourcing Tool for the sourcing collections.
+The Quick Source Tool and the process for using it- specifically designed for unpacking document collections-is introduced here and will help you be successful when responding to document-based questions (DBQs).